azalea-ventures/content-api/README.md

 *   `GEMINI_API_KEY`: Your API key for accessing Google's Gemini models.
 *   `GEMINI_MODEL_ID`: The specific Gemini model to be used for generative tasks (e.g., `gemini-2.0-flash-latest`, `gemini-pro`).

-Refer to the `main.py` and service modules for detailed initialization and usage of these variables.